sardana-org/sardana-followup/20181213/MINUTES.md

 	* Asynchronous Logstash Communication - PR#895.
 The last modifications
 	were done, a last test would be done and then it would be ready for being integrated.
-        At MAXIV the log files are written  using filebeat from logstash, the configuration is easy and does not need modifications in Sardana.
+        At MAXIV the log files are read with filebeat and sent to logstash, the configuration is easy and does not need modifications in Sardana.
 	Antonio offers this as another alternative.
         The documentation will be put in the wiki because it is not a